Patient Protection and Affordable Care Act (PPACA)

 Third and finally, the UM System is required by the PPACA to annually notify all employees of their medical insurance options.
 We notify faculty and staff at the same time they receive information about the university’s annual enrollment process.
 Which letter you receive depends on whether you are eligible for medical insurance or not.
 For example, during the enrollment period in October 2014, all employees receive one or the other of these two notices:

 If you are a fully benefit-eligible or medical-insurance-eligible employee of the UM System, the university’s medical plans may offer you the best option for obtaining the required insurance.
 You may read about our insurance plans on the Benefits homepage, and access tools to help you decide which plan is right for you.
-Also, keep an eye out for more decision tools in the lead-up to each of the university’s annual enrollment period.
+Also, keep an eye out for more decision tools in the lead-up to each of the university’s annual enrollment periods.
 The UM System conducts benefits annual enrollment in the fall of each year, and you will receive many communications to help you prepare for the process.

 There are two types of measurement periods:

 This is a 12-month measurement period that begins on the first day of the month a newly hired, variable-hour employee begins work (unless hired on day one of a given month).
 For example, if your first day of work was June 16, 2014, your measurement period would run from June 1, 2014, to May 31, 2015.